-*I am honored to be the recipient of the American Association for the Advancement of Science's AAAS Kavli Science Journalism Award in the Children's Science News category this year for an article in Muse magazine about the campaign to eradicate Guinea worm disease.
+*I was honored to be the recipient of the American Association for the Advancement of Science's AAAS Kavli Science Journalism Award in the Children's Science News category in 2018 for an article in Muse magazine about the campaign to eradicate Guinea worm disease.
 I was also an awardee in 2011 for an article in Odyssey magazine about old-growth redwood trees.

 The AAAS Science Journalism Award web page has an article about me here: "Jeanne Miller: A Life Writing About Science for Children"